cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 potential "stakes" of the engagement.
 This is to establish the importance of the fight to the story and the potential fallout.
 It is also at this stage that the granularity of the combat is generally defined.
-Since general combat skill is only one broad area of expertise, the checks made can be tailored to a variety of outcomes.
+Since general combat Expertise Area is only one broad area of expertise, the checks made can be tailored to a variety of outcomes.
 For a less important encounter, it is perfectly feasible for the suit to ask for a simple combat check and narrate what happens depending on